-To help you get a grip on CBD terminology and to make it easier to digest the content on this site and elsewhere, we decided to put together this CBD glossary covering all of the most commonly used terms in the CBD space.
+To help you get a grip on CBD terminology, we’ve put together this CBD glossary covering all of the most commonly used terms in the CBD community.

 It is used to compare different methods of taking CBD to see which could be the most effective for different people or situations.

 Broad Spectrum CBD oil is generally considered slightly less beneficial than Full Spectrum due to the smaller Entourage Effect, but is likely still considerably better than taking CBD alone.

-While most people know about THC and CBD these days, Cannabigerol or CBG is a lesser known cannabinoid that’s been growing in presence in the public eye.
+While most people know about THC and CBD these days, Cannabigerol – or CBG – is a lesser known cannabinoid that’s been growing in presence in the public eye.

 “Full Spectrum”, “Broad Spectrum” and “CBD Isolate” can all be considered cannabinoid profiles, and are generally the most natural although there are others too that are typically made in a laboratory.

 Cannabinoid receptors are found in the human body and represent the way in which cannabinoids interact with the human body via the endocannabinoid system.